+Insulin resistance is a physiological condition where the natural hormone insulin unable to normalize the blood sugars due to several factors such as diet, molecular changes or diseases.
+From the 2 main pathway components in Figure 1 we can also derived the compounds that actively contributing in both of the pathways and the connection between the compounds that may result in insulin resistant.
 It is clear from set of compounds that made up the pathway, the highest path probability would be the transition and conversion from C00002 (ATP) through C00046 (RNA), C00075 (UTP), C00063 (CTP), C00044 (GTP) and C01261 (GppppG) in Figure 3.

-This particular pathway result in production in ATP which is the significant signaling molecule in diabetes and insulin secretion as describe in Koster et al., 2005 [14].
-In addition, the production of ATP that are occurring from C01260 (ApppA), C06197 (ApppA), C06198 (UppppU) or converted to C00575 (cAMP), C00020 (AMP) and C00008 (ADP) and then back to ATP by using is supported by previous researches to have impact on insulin resistance.
-Verspohl and Johannwille (1998) prove that ApppA and ApppA play important part in insulin secretion which may relate to diabetes [15] as well as production of GLP-1 by C00575 (cAMP) and nucleoside diphosphate kinase (NDK) enzyme in ADP to ATP conversion known factor in insulin secretion and Type II diabetes [16].
+This particular pathway result in production in ATP which is known to be the significant signaling molecule in diabetes and insulin secretion as describe in Koster et al., 2005 [14].
+In addition, the production of ATP that are occurring from C01260 (AppppA), C06197 (ApppA), C06198 (UppppU) or converted to C00575 (cAMP), C00020 (AMP) and C00008 (ADP) and then back to ATP by using is supported by previous researches to have impact on insulin resistance.
+Verspohl and Johannwille (1998) prove that AppppA and ApppA play important part in insulin secretion which may relate to diabetes [15] as well as production of GLP-1 by C00575 (cAMP) and nucleoside diphosphate kinase (NDK) enzyme in ADP to ATP conversion known factor in insulin secretion and Type II diabetes [16].